ryangray/zx81-utils/README.md

 You would need to preserve tokens, manually insert the token code escape, or change the comparison to test the `CODE` of the string instead.

+### ZXText2P Style

+For the ZXText2P style:

+    p2txt -2 filename.p

+This is mostly the same as ZMakeBas style, but changes the grey graphics blocks:

+    Grey solid:    \##      Inverse: \@@
+    Grey top-half: \~~      Inverse: \!!
+    Grey bot-half: \,,      Inverse: \;;

+The pound Sterling symbol is just `#`, so we change the non-printable character from `#` to `!` since ZXText2P doesn't seem to have the escaped character code notation that ZMakeBas does.

+The inverse characters are all just `%` in front of the normal character.

+It appears it can't do graphics escapes in REMs.
+It says there's a character it can't translate, so it's not interpreting the backslash there.
+Looking at the code, it dosn't interpret `%` for inverse characters either.
+I don't know why it qualifies eithr of these to not be in a REM since the neither the `%` nor the `\` are ZX81 characters that you woulld encounter in a REM anyway.
+I could just compile it without the condition check.

 # p2spectrum